The Crossing Land – Truly Sustainable – A One Class Camp

 Please make contact with Josh by email with your enquiry. (firstname.lastname@example.org)

 Do you arrange transportation to and from The Crossing?

 That is usually for the school or university to organise.
-However, we do have 14 spare seats on our minibus and can pick up and drop you off from public transport (a less costly and environmentally friendly option).
+However, we do have 14 seats on our minibus and can pick up and drop you off from public transport (a less costly and environmentally friendly option).
 V-Line buses come from Melbourne and Premier Motor Services buses come from Sydney to Bermagui .
-A Murrays bus also comes from Canberra to Narooma (half an hour to our north).
+A Murrays bus also comes from Canberra to Narooma (half an hour to our north) or to Bega (an hour to our south).
 You can also organise a coach or minibus to us.

 How much does it cost?

 The program cost varies depending on arrival and departure times, pick up point, number of days and whether you add mountain biking.
 One accompanying teacher is free of charge.
-Base rate is currently $115/day fully catered with appropriate staffing ratios for outdoor activities including canoeing, hiking and our Landcare and permaculture design activities.
+Base rate is currently $130/per person per day fully catered with appropriate staffing ratios for outdoor activities including canoeing, hiking and our Landcare and permaculture design activities.